acarril/acarril.github.io/_posts/2017-12-25-audits-backfire-nber.md

 ssc install rddsga
 ```

 The help file includes a more detailed explanation and examples using a synthetic dataset.
-Merry Discontinuity to everyone!
+Merry Discontinuities to everyone!